 - Recruiting experience – Recruiting is a HUGE part of college volleyball coaching in the US.
 Foreign coaches simply don’t have any experience with this.
 That’s both in terms of the American youth volleyball system and the rules which govern recruitment.

 - Cultural differences – There are some meaningful differences between how things operate in US volleyball and how they work elsewhere in the world.
 The social interaction between coaches and players – or lack thereof – is top of that list.

-Now, some of this stuff is overcome with experience.
+Now, experience overcomes some if this stuff.
 One can learn about recruiting and the cultural of college athletics (not just volleyball) by getting an opportunity to actually be part of a program in the US.
 There are two ways a foreigner can get their foot in the door that potentially get around the visa problem.